 Back birth - idiot | Chin-cha-da - hell | Companion - high class courtesan | Dien-dyododo-chowen - bastard | Doh-ma - understand/understood? | Drops - narcotics | Fa-ta-bien - impossible/nonsense | Gengish - competent | Gorram - goddam | Gosa - slang for excrement | Hey-shu-peegou - dumbass | Jin-seen-yung - idiot | Jon-su - bitch/hardass | Jus-sa-gran - dupes/suckers | Los-soh-ret - excrement | Mah song - quickly | Mai-hong - hello | Mei-mei - little sister | Moon brain - lunatic/crazy | Niou-se - lame | Nu-shu-quong - nice going | Purple belly - officious bureaucrat | Roller - tank or armoured vehicle | Rutting - (as in animal rutting) | Sheinou-niou - no good | Sly - gay | Swa-shi - petty/small-time | Ta-gow - Oh god! | Tien-sha-duh=rubbishjunk | Trim - "bush"(slang for sex) | Wah - what the hell? | Weak tea - not good/cheap | Wetware - smuggled organs or organic technology | Won-gwa-pee - to urinate or defecate

-1. Nathan Fillon (3); Firefly, Caleb in S7 of Buffy and Dr Horrible's Sing-Along Blog2.
-Gina Torres (2); Firefly and Jasmine in S4 of Angel, Nebula in Hercules: The Legendary Journeys3.
+1. Nathan Fillion (3); Firefly, Caleb in S7 of Buffy, and Dr Horrible's Sing-Along Blog2.
+Gina Torres (2); Firefly, Jasmine in S4 of Angel, and Nebula in Hercules: The Legendary Journeys3.
 Alan Tudyk (2); Firefly and the villainous/heroic(?)
 Alpha in Dollhouse4.
 Adam Baldwin (2); Firefly and Marcus Hamilton in S5 of Angel5.
-Summer Glau (3); Firefly, Dollhouse and the prima ballerina in the LEGENDARY S4 Angel ep 'Waiting in the Wings'.6.
-Carlos Jacott (3); The Fed in Firefly, Ken in the 'Anne' ep of Buffy and Richard Straley in 'The Bachelor Party' ep of Angel.7.
-Andy Umberger (3); the captain of the Dortmunder in Firefly, D'Hoffryn in Buffy, the psychic surgeon in the Angel ep 'I Fall to Pieces'.8.
+Summer Glau (3); Firefly, Dollhouse, and the prima ballerina in the S03E13 Angel ep 'Waiting in the Wings'.6.
+Carlos Jacott (3); The Fed in Firefly, Ken in the 'Anne' ep of Buffy, and Richard Straley in 'The Bachelor Party' ep of Angel.7.
+Andy Umberger (3); the captain of the Dortmunder in Firefly, D'Hoffryn in Buffy, and the psychic surgeon in the Angel ep 'I Fall to Pieces'.8.
 Mark Shepherd (2); Badger in Firefly and later turns up as one of Ballard's FBI colleagues in Dollhouse.
 Also a BSG alumni.9.
-Jeff Rickets (3); one of the blue handed men in Firefly and Weatherby on Buffy/Angel plus the spiderdemon at the end of Angel season 410.
-Gregg Henry (2); he's one of those faces that occur time and again in TV/movies, the Sherrif in 'The Train Job' and he later recurrs in the Dollhouse ep 'Ghost', one of my favourite eps of season 1.11.
+Jeff Rickets (3); one of the blue handed men in Firefly, Weatherby on Buffy/Angel plus the spiderdemon at the end of Angel season 410.
+Gregg Henry (2); the Sheriff in 'The Train Job' here, and he later recurs in Dollhouse s01ep10 'Ghost'.11.
 Christina Hendricks (2); Saffron in Firefly and a bar maid in the Angel ep 'The Prodigal'.
-She'll later star in Mad Men with Whedonverse alumni Vincent Kartheiser.12.
+She later starred in Mad Men with Whedonverse alumni Vincent Kartheiser.12.
 Ira Steck (2); The intern here and the vamp Buffy fights in 'Lies My Parents Told Me'.13.
-Michael Nagy (3); one of the hospital staff here, the Rat Pack vamp Jay-Don in the Angel ep 'The Shroud of Rahmon' and Alfonse (one of vampWillow's lackeys) in the Buffy ep 'Dopplegangland'.14.
+Michael Nagy (3); one of the hospital staff here, the Rat Pack vamp Jay-Don in the Angel ep 'The Shroud of Rahmon', and Alfonse (one of vampWillow's lackeys) in the Buffy ep 'Dopplegangland'.14.
 Cathy Cohen (2); the admitting nurse here and the estate agent who hits on cool Xander in the Buffy ep 'The Replacement'.15.
-Jonathon Woodward (3); as observed in the commentary, a hattrick (but not the only one): the vamp Holden Webster whom Buffy slays in 'Conversations With Dead People', the traitorous Knox in season 5 of Angel and now Tracey in Firefly, each character seeming good but betraying everyone at the end.
+Jonathon Woodward (3); as observed in the commentary, a hattrick (but not the only one): Tracey here, the vamp Holden Webster whom Buffy slays in 'Conversations With Dead People', and the traitorous Knox in season 5 of Angel each character seeming good but betraying everyone at the end.

 There are three main answers to that:1.
 Joss Whedon said that River had a connection to the ship, and walking around barefoot helped her connect in a tactile way.
 She was also seen touching and feeling the walls with her hands.2.
 Summer Glau (River's actress) has said she doesn't really like wearing shoes.3.
 Joss Whedon usually has female characters barefoot in his work, and many people agree that Summer Glau has very beautiful feet.